-This chapter explains how to setup a password for an administrator and how to adjust basic settings for accessing Internet successfully.
+This chapter explains how to setup a password for an administrator, how to adjust basic settings for accessing Internet successfully and how to configure IPPBX settings via IPPBX wizard.
 Be aware that only the administrator can change the router configuration.